derekkraan/horde/guides/eventual_consistency.md

 ## Horde.Supervisor merge conflict

 It is unlikely, but possible, that Horde.Supervisor will start the same process on two separate nodes.

+This can happen:
-This can happen if using a custom distribution strategy or when a node dies and not all nodes have the same view of the cluster).
-This can also happen if there is a network partition.
-Once the network partition has healed, Horde will automatically terminate any duplicate processes.
+- if using a custom distribution strategy, or
+- when a node dies and not all nodes have the same view of the cluster, or
+- if there is a network partition.

+Once a network partition has healed, Horde will automatically terminate any duplicate processes.

 ## Horde.Registry merge conflict

 When processes on two different nodes have claimed the same name, this will generate a conflict in Horde.Registry.
 The CRDT resolves the conflict and Horde.Registry sends an exit signal to the process that lost the conflict.
 This can be a common occurrence.

-Not handling this message will cause the process to exit.
-This is usually what you want, so handling the exit message isn't strictly necessary.
+Unless this message is handled, it will cause the process to exit.
+Handling the exit message isn't strictly necessary, because we usually want the process to exit in this case.
 If for some reason you want to handle the message, simply trap exits in the `init/1` callback and handle the message as follows:

 ```elixir
 def init(arg) do